malvuln/Adversary3/README.md

 Yes, shot in the dark... but vuln backdoors, trojans and virus exist.
 Redteam? look for infected hosts with unsecured backdoors, BoF or RCE.
-On a system with low privs? look for infections with weak permissions you get the idea third-party adversary! living off the malware (LOTM)
+On a system with low privs? look for infections with weak permissions you get the idea third-party adversary! living off malware (LOM)

 NOTE: Tested on Windows 10 Python3 / Kali (Python3) <br />
 Requirements: Windows OS > 7 and Python 3 <br />